- Webhook events

 Test a webhook

-You can trigger a webhook manually, to ensure it’s working properly.
-You can also send a test request to re-enable a disabled webhook.
+Test a webhook to ensure it’s working properly or to re-enable a disabled webhook.

 Prerequisites: